NikKowPHP/social-brain/chapters/chapter-13.md

 #### **The Practice: A Conductor's Meeting Blueprint**

 You cannot control what every person says, but you can design a structure that makes productive conversation the path of least resistance.
 This blueprint isn't just for boardrooms.
 Use it to conduct a difficult family meeting. **Before:** Set the agenda ('Our goal is to agree on a fair way to split chores'). **During:** Use the Empathy Loop when a sibling feels unheard. **After:** Send a text summarizing what you agreed to, creating clarity and fairness.

+> ### **Profile Alert: Meetings**
+>
+> *   **Architect Alert:** You excel at creating a clear agenda ("Before").
+Your growth edge is in managing the live conversation ("During"), especially using the Empathy Loop when discussions become emotional and seem to derail from the logical plan.
+> *   **Connector Power-Up:** You are a natural at making people feel heard ("During").
+Your challenge is to maintain structure ("Before" and "After") to ensure the meeting doesn't just feel good but also achieves a clear outcome.
+> *   **Sentinel Shield-Training:** You are skilled at spotting risks in a plan, but you may deliver these warnings in a way that hijacks the room.
+Your practice is to use the Empathy Loop on others who dissent, modeling how to handle disagreement constructively.

 **1. Before the Meeting: Setting the Stage (The Score)** A great performance starts long before the curtain rises.